sporto/blog/content/posts/2017/from-react-to-elm.md

 +++
 date = "2017-02-02T17:33:00+11:00"
 title = "From React to Elm"
-draft = true
+draft = false

 +++

 I have been working in React full time for probably two and a half years now.
 I work for https://staxapp.io which is large application mostly built on React for the Front end.
 During this time I have enjoyed working with React very much, it is a great library for building front end applications.

 At some point in 2015 I heard about Elm and I was intrigued.
 I have been dabbling in Elm for over a year, mostly building libraries and making little side projects.